jorgecasas/php-ml/docs/machine-learning/regression/least-squares.md

 # LeastSquares Linear Regression

-Linear model that use least squares method to approximate solution.
+Linear model that uses least squares method to approximate solution.

 ### Train

-To train a model simply provide train samples and targets values (as `array`).
+To train a model, simply provide train samples and targets values (as `array`).
 Example:

 ```
 $samples = [[60], [61], [62], [63], [65]];